RahulSinghRaj/tele-shilling-bot-test/README.md

 because you can earn more with powerful auto shilling :)

 # NOTICE
-## Free version is not officially launched yet
+## Free Trial is not officially launched yet
 Join https://t.me/AutoShillTG to get the launch announcement of this program for **FREE**.

-## But there is a paid beta test program working now.
-it is being used by some shillers for test and early use for this program.
-But it is **NOT FREE** (only official release will be FREE).
-If you want beta test, DM https://t.me/AllCoinLab

 # IMPORTANT
 ### DO NOT MODIFY ANYTHING WHICH IS NOT MENTIONED